Personal assistant

-As a personal assistant (PA) you'll work closely with senior managerial or directorial staff to provide administrative support, usually on a one-to-one basis.
+As a personal assistant (PA), you'll work closely with senior managerial or directorial staff to provide administrative support, usually on a one-to-one basis.
 You'll help a manager to make the best use of their time by dealing with secretarial and administrative tasks.

 Responsibilities

-• devising/maintaining office systems, including data management and filing
+- devise and maintain office systems, including data management and filing

-• producing documents, briefing papers, reports and presentations
+- produce documents, briefing papers, reports and presentations

-• liaising with clients, suppliers and other staff.
+- liaise with clients, suppliers and other staff.

-• carrying out specific projects and research
+- carry out specific projects and research

-• taking responsibility of accounts and budgets
+- take responsibility for accounts and budgets

-• working more closely with management if taking on some of the manager's responsibilities
+- work more closely with management if taking on some of the manager's responsibilities

-• being involved in decision-making processes.
+- be involved in decision-making processes.

 Some PAs do all the secretarial work themselves, while others take responsibility for recruiting and training junior staff and delegate some of the less demanding and confidential work to them.